-The technical project reflects employer's civil engineering challenges and is typical of the apprentice's everyday work, ensuring that they can demonstrate KSBs in practice.
-As part of a civil engineering technicians' role, they will be expected to carry out technical projects before relaying the findings back to various audiences through reports, presentations and discussions.
-Therefore, this method of assessment is deemed as the most appropriate for this occupation as it accurately reflects the environments and future tasks of the apprentice.
-The technical project report, presentation and questioning allow for effective assessment of the KSBs assigned to this assessment method.
+The technical project reflects employer's building services engineering challenges and is typical of the apprentice's everyday work, ensuring that they can demonstrate KSBs in practice.
+As part of a building services engineering technicians' role, they will be expected to carry out technical projects before relaying the findings back to various audiences through reports, presentations and discussions.
+Therefore, this method of assessment is deemed as the most appropriate for this occupation as it accurately reflects the environments and current workplace tasks of the apprentice.
+The technical project with report, presentation and questioning allow for effective assessment of the KSBs assigned to this assessment method.

-The technical project report, presentation with questioning will be assessed holistically.
+The technical project with report, presentation and questioning will be assessed holistically.

-Component 1: Technical project report
+Component 1: Technical project with report

-Apprentices will undertake a technical project after they have passed the gateway, which would typically take up to 30 hours over a period of 6 working weeks and produce a report that appropriately covers all the KSBs assigned to this method of assessment.
+Apprentices will undertake a technical project after they have passed the gateway, which would typically take up to 30 hours over a period of 6 working weeks and produce a report that appropriately covers all of the KSBs assigned to this method of assessment.